Books like 'Eleventh Hour'

 Giovanni's Room by James Baldwin

-20th century forced proximity working class hero queer historical contemporary m-m angst -
+20th century forced proximity working class hero queer historical m-m angst forbidden love -

 -